achiwa912/daemonlord/README.md

     -   Just to move to your friend's location who is in a battle
     -   Share enemy monsters and their status/HPs
     -   You can see friend's activities as well as yours
--   You can have joined camps with your friends (new)
+-   You can have group camps with your friends (new)
     -   You can view fellow party members
     -   You can cast spells to other party members
-    -   Party spells such as gps, hogo and zenkai will be shared among all parties except for 'tsubasa'
+    -   Group spells such as gps, hogo and zenkai will affect all parties except for 'tsubasa'
+    -   You can use items to other party members
-    -   Prep for adventure is shared among all parties
+    -   Prep for adventure affects all parties
-    -   Heal all members is partially supported
 -   You can send/receive messages to/from your friends
 -   Expedition supports save/resume in a remote dungeon
 -   Automatic user registration and authentication
--   Tested with localhost only
+-   Tested with a DL server on the same local network

-Enhancement candidates (TBD; wishlist):
+Enhancement candidates (TBD):

--   Camping with your friends
-    -   Heal all members
-    -   Use items to your friend's characters
+-   Remaining items for group camp
     -   Trade items
-    -   Exchange messages
 -   Additional monsters defined in a server
 -   Server access via the internet

-<a id="orgb6887c6"></a>

-### Now using database to save/load status (5/7/2021)

--   DL used to save/load game status to a file `savedata.pickle`
--   It now saves/loads status to a sqlite3 file `dl.db` using SQLAlchemy
--   Support seamless migration from the saved file to the database
-    -   If `dl.db` file is not present, DL tries to load status from `savedata.pickle` file
-    -   Subsequent save/load will go to the database.
-Saving to `savedata.pickle` is not supported anymore

-<a id="orgd090983"></a>
+<a id="orgbc98978"></a>

 # Contributing